Posterolateral Corner Injury

 - Pain is aggravated by weight-bearing activities, especially high loads going through the lower limb, such as walking up a hill, quick direction changes or jumping.

 - Feeling of weakness or ‘giving way’ around the knee.

 If you have an injury to the PLC and the peroneal nerve is affected, you may also experience pins and needles or numbness in the lower leg and foot.
 You may also experience foot or ankle weakness.

 How is a Posterolateral Corner Injury Diagnosed?

 On examination, your physiotherapist or sports doctor will look for signs of a PLC injury.
 Palpation and a series of knee ligament stability tests on physical examination confirm or deny damage to the PLC.
 They will be graded accordingly based on severity.
 An MRI may be required to confirm the diagnosis.

-What is the Treatment for a PLC Injury?
+What is the Treatment for a Posterolateral Corner Injury?

 Most patients with a mild posterolateral injury start to recover within a few weeks of the damage with the appropriate rehabilitation.

 - Strengthen the muscles of your lower limb